Home / Business / Starting a Business in Kenya – Procedure, Time and Cost

 Government Agency: National Industrial Training Authority (NITA)

-Through Legal Notice No. 113 of 2007, it became a mandatory requirement for all employers to register and contribute to the industrial training levy (charged at KShs.
+The Legal Notice No. 113 of 2007 made it a mandatory requirement for all employers to register and contribute to the industrial training levy (charged at KShs.
 50 per employee per month).

-The applicant must complete the application form and attach the necessary documents.
-The supporting documents are as follows:
+You must complete the application form and attach the necessary documents.
+These supporting documents are as follows:

 Make A Company Seal